 It was probably built in late 1973.

 At first blush, H-067 appears just like the other rifles in this pattern.
 The lock is a William Morgan.
 The breech & tang are from Cherry corners.
-The barrel is a Douglas barrel in .50 caliber and 1 inch across the flats.
+The barrel is a Douglas barrel in .50 caliber, 1 inch across the flats, and 32″ long.

 On closer inspection, little differences are apparent.
 The ramrod is 3/8″ OD instead of the typical 7/16″ OD.
 The underrib is also thinner than most.
 The typical underrib on a modern Hawken rifle would measure 0.25″ from the flat that contacts the barrel to the base of the groove for the ramrod.
 On H-067, that distance is less than 0.20″.
 In other words, the web in the forearm between the barrel channel and the ramrod hole is less than 0.20″ instead of the more common 0.25″ web.
 The thinner web and smaller ramrod makes the forearm on H-067 much slimmer than other Hawken rifles.
 The slim lines are carried through the lock area and into the wrist.
 That seven hundredths of an inch (five for the web and two for the ramrod) makes the rifle feel and look slimmer–more than you would think.